 Aloe Vera

-Aloe Vera is prized for the antiseptic gel inside its leaves and is often used for sunburns or skin conditions.
-Sometimes, the juice is even ingested for hydration, constipation, and heartburn relief!
+Often a go-to for human skincare, Aloe Vera is far from safe for pets.
 Despite its healing properties for humans, it’s considered mildly to highly poisonous for cats and dogs.

 • Vomiting